Model-agnostic Mitigation Strategies of Data Imbalance for Regression: Experimental analysis

-In this section, the applicability of the data imbalance mitigation strategies to real world datasets is evaluated.
+In this section, the applicability of the data imbalance mitigation strategies to real-world datasets is evaluated.
 For this purpose, 42 datasets from different domains are used.
+For more information on the datasets we refer to the Appendix \ref{sec:appendix_data}.

-As in the case study with synthetic data, the interpolation-based relevance function is not able to reliably find relevance values or can not determine any relevance at all.
-In this case, 11 of the 42 datasets are affected.
-The computation of the BMC mitigation methods was omitted as the case study with synthetic data showed inconclusive results.
+As in the case study with synthetic data, the interpolation-based relevance function is partially not able to find reasonably distributed relevance values or cannot determine any relevance at all.
+In this case, 13 of the 42 datasets are affected.
+We therefore exclude the interpolation with pchip relevance function from the evaluation.

-The bin-error-plot across all real world datasets is shown in Fig. \ref{fig:real}.
-The left part of the graph shows the results from all tested combinations of relevance function, mitigation method and model type.
-For a better overview, only the best combinations per mitigation method are shown on the right-hand side.

-Compared to the case study with synthetic data, there is no clear preference for one model type using real world data.
-However, a rough tendency of the mitigation method performance can be observed independent of the relevance function used.
-The order is approximately crbSMOGN better than WSMOTER/cSMOGN better than WERCS better than DenseLoss/SMOGN better than probabilistic loss.

-This is in line with \citet{camacho2024wsmoter} who identified WSMOTER to outperform DenseLoss, \citet{steininger2021density} and \citet{branco2019pre} who identified DenseLoss and WERCS to outperform SMOGN.
-However, all three studies are limited to the respective original relevance functions.